 Union's MBA with a specialization in Criminal Justice Management provides advanced instruction in a range of business functions, such as accounting, ethics, human resources management, and more.
 At the same time, it examines those subjects from the unique perspective of managing a police department, sheriff's department, correctional institution, or other criminal justice-focused organization.
 In addition to traditional means of study, students engage in case studies and other activities that are based on real-world situations.
 The goal is to develop critical thinking, leadership, and decision-making skills that are required in today's dynamic criminal justice environment.

 - Full-time & part-time options

 - 100% online – no residency

 - January, March, May, June, August & October start dates

 - Complete your degree in as little as 12 months

 Who should consider getting this degree?

-This degree is applicable to any individual looking to promote through the ranks of their agency or acquire a job in law enforcement as a sworn or non-sworn supervisor or police executive.
-This degree is applicable to opportunities in all facets of the criminal justice field including law enforcement, corrections, probation and parole, and at all levels including local, state, and federal agencies.
+The MBA with a specialization in criminal justice management program is for any individual looking to move through the ranks of their agency or acquire a job in law enforcement as a sworn or non-sworn supervisor or police executive.
+The degree is applicable to opportunities in all facets of the criminal justice field, including law enforcement, corrections, probation, and parole, and at all levels including local, state, and federal agencies.